koliseoapi/help/content/talks/agenda.md

 ## Updates

-As speaker, you can always modify your presentations (title and description of the agenda, bio or picture).
+As a speaker, you can always modify your presentations (title and description of the agenda, bio or picture).
 Most importantly, you can add the **Slide deck** and **Video recording** before or after the event has taken place.

 To modify your presentation, access the page of the Request for Proposals or open [your user profile page](https://www.koliseo.com/me) and select the tab **Talks**.